How do you recognize fermented food allergy or sensitivity? Begin with answering the following questions:

 A study in 2002 found that men with MAOA-L who had been badly treated as children were more likely to exhibit antisocial behavior than those who had been well treated.
 This shows the need for parents to approach this problem with discernment and understanding.

-If you suspect intolerance to amines, try the following:
+If you suspect amine intolerance, try the following:

 - Keep a food diary to monitor what foods trigger symptoms; this can greatly help you to identify specific amines causing your symptoms

 - Find a specialist who knows what biogenic amines are.
 You can test negative for allergies but still have a biogenic amine intolerance.
 Be sure the doctor knows what Diamine Oxidase (DAO) and Monoamine Oxidase (MAO) are before you consult him.
 These enzymes are responsible for degrading two of the most commonly identified biogenic amines, histamine, and tyramine.

 - A safe way to avoid biogenic amines is by consuming fresh produce and avoiding commercially fermented foods.
 Buy fresh, cook fresh, eat fresh.